wolfegit/WordleDiviner/README.md

 Steps:
 1. Run the application side-by-side with Wordle
-2. To start, guess any random 5-letter word in Wordle/
+2. To start, guess any random 5-letter word in Wordle
 3. Add letters to Wordl Divine based on their color

     - Green and Yellow input must be 5 characters.
 Use the period (.) to pad as widlcards.
 Example: